 Broken link building is an effective way to earn high-quality backlinks by providing valuable information.
 This strategy hits two targets with one stone: it offers value and enhances user experience simultaneously.

 At the Outreach Desk, we understand the importance of backlinks and actively apply link reclamation strategies.
-But there is a catch: what if the best opportunities are hidden behind 404 pages?
+But there’s a catch: what if the best opportunities are hidden behind 404 pages?
 That’s why we follow a high-conviction approach.
 We identify broken references on relevant pages, create replacement content that outperforms the competitor, and pitch it with thoughtful, publisher-first outreach.

 The result?
 We secure editorial backlinks that stick and build relationships that last.